rodrigo-morais/font-family-scraper/README.md

 The scraper will get `fonts` from inline style and stylesheets links.

 The API can scrape in the maximum 100 websites.
+If the website has errors in the style it won't be scraped.

 ## Install dependencies